 Although Microsoft hasn’t said it officially, this is called Windows Core OS, and there’s still plenty unknown about it.

-You don't need antivirus on Windows 10X
+Do you need antivirus on Windows 10X?

+No, and that's one of the big things in its favour.
 The operating system is 'read-only' to apps, which means any malware cannot wreak havoc with system files.

 If that sounds familiar, it's because that's how Windows 10S worked.
 But no-one liked it because you could only run apps installed from the Microsoft Store.
 And there weren't a whole lot to choose between.